jonathan-reisdorf/kirby-static-site-generator/README.md

 ### 2) By triggering an endpoint

-To use this, adapt config option `static_site_generator.endpoint` to your needs (should be a string)
+To use this, adapt config option `jr.static_site_generator.endpoint` to your needs (should be a string)

 ### 3) By using a `static-site-generator` field